 Message from Adopter - "We got Cinnamon on 7 April 2018, after we lost our 8year old girl Dolce in February very suddenly and our 8 year old boy “Napoleon” was lost without his best friend.

-We wanted to help a Chi in need and give Napoleon a mate.
-Although Cinnamon has not been here long and is still timid, she has warmed up to us so much in just a week.
+We wanted to help a Chihuahua in need and give Napoleon a mate.
+Although Cinnamon has not been here long, she has warmed up to us so much in just a week.

 Cleo was re-homed at 8 months old in September 2017.
 Cleo came to the Rescue from the same circumstances as Roxy and Bentley.
 After a brief stay in Christchurch, Cleo was homed to her lovely Adopter, Jenny, in Nelson.
 Prior to moving in with Jenny, Cleo was a shy, timid dog, who had had little socialization or interaction with the outside world.